rbowsley/lamplighthelp/source/21-1-1_Comm_Module-_Adding-_Editing_and_Deleting_Comm_Templates.markdown

 {{Comm}} templates can be set up for use with any type of {{comm}} sent through Lamplight.
-They can include mail merge fields, which draw data directly from associated profiles or {{work}} records.
-You can also upload [specially formatted Word files](/help/index/p/21.1.5) which can be used to generate mail-merged Documents and Letters.
+They can include mail merge fields which draw data directly from associated profiles or {{work}} records.
+You can also upload [specially formatted Word files](/help/index/p/21.1.5) which can be used to generate mail-merged documents and letters.

 ### Text Templates

-Text templates are typed into {{Lamplight}} directly, with formatting added in the {{Lamplight}} text editor.
-They can be used in all types {{comm}} - so you can use them to generate emails, sms messages, or letters.
-You can use one text template in another, so you can create a 'letterhead' template that it used in other templates.
-The editor toolbar has drop-down selectors to add mail merge fields.
-However, it can be difficult to achieve more complicated formatting, especially when generating Word documents or letters.
+A text template is typed directly into {{Lamplight}}, with formatting added in the {{Lamplight}} text editor.
+They can be used for all types of {{comm}} including emails, sms messages, or letters.
+You can use one text template in another one - a common example of this would be creating a standard 'letterhead' template that can be used at the top of other templates.

+xxxxxx Picture here xxxxxx

+When you are creating a new template, the 'Text Editing' toolbar has drop-down selectors allowing you to add mail merge fields.
+These text templates are best used in emails or where less complicated formatting is required.

-### Word file Templates
+### Word File Templates

-Word file templates are Microsoft Word files uploaded into {{Lamplight}}, and can only be used to generate Letters and Documents.
-You can use the [full range of mail-merge tags in them](/help/index/p/21.1.6), but you have to enter these carefully yourself when creating the template in Word.
-They do reliably allow the full range of formatting available in Word, so are a great choice for more complex forms and letters.
-[Page 21.1.5](/help/index/p/21.1.5) has instructions on how to create Word file Templates, and [page 21.1.6](/help/index/p/21.1.6) lists all the mail merge tags you can use.
+Word file templates are pre-formatted Microsoft Word files which are uploaded into {{Lamplight}}.
+They can only be used to generate letters and documents.
+The advantage of these is that you can use the more complex formatting available in Word, so they're a great choice for more complex forms and letters.
+You can also use the [full range of mail-merge tags in them](/help/index/p/21.1.6) by entering them carefully when creating the template in Word.

+[Page 21.1.5](/help/index/p/21.1.5) has instructions on how to create Word file templates, and [page 21.1.6](/help/index/p/21.1.6) lists all the mail merge tags you can use.

 ### To Add a New Template